 Windshield Washer Fluid

 Washer Fluid

-Check the level of the windshield washer fluid periodically, or when the warning light indicates low fluid.
+Check the level of the windshield washer fluid periodically.
 The reservoir for washer fluid is located on the driver's side of the engine compartment.
+Do not operate the washer when the reservoir is empty.